cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 This also helps prevent flake when interacting with your application in tests.
 You can usually override this behavior with a `force` option.

+{% note info %}
+{% url "Read about how Cypress works when interacting with elements." interacting-with-elements %}
+{% endnote %}

 {% note success Core Concept %}
 Cypress exposes common user interactions as commands, making it simple to encapsulate the behaviors you're looking to create.
 It also expects these commands to be acting on an element that can be interacted with.
 {% endnote %}

 ## Asserting About Elements

-Assertions let you do things like ensuring an element is visible or has a particular attribute, CSS class, or child.
-Assertions are just commands that enable you to describe the **desired** state of your application.
-Cypress will automatically wait until your elements reach this state, or halt the test if the assertions don't pass.
+Assertions let you do things like ensuring an element is visible or has a particular attribute, CSS class, or state.
+Assertions are just commands that enable you to describe the *desired* state of your application.
+Cypress will automatically wait until your elements reach this state, or fail the test if the assertions don't pass.
 Here's a quick look at assertions in action:

 ```js
 cy.get(':checkbox').should('be.disabled')